No Mercy (1999): Event

 The following bout was the last match in the Terri Invitational Tournament, contested between The New Brood (Matt Hardy and Jeff Hardy) and Edge and Christian in a tag team ladder match.
 For the match, a bag with $100,000 was hung from the ceiling, and the goal of the match was to use one of the two ladders in the ring to climb and retrieve the bag.
 The first team to retrieve the bag would win the match.
-The manager of The New Brood, Gangrel brought a ladder to the ring, but as a result, he got ejected from ringside by the referee.
+The manager of The New Brood, Gangrel brought a ladder to the ring, but as a result, he got ejected from the ringside by the referee.
 During the match, the ladders were set up so that one was on top of the other, resembling a Seesaw, Jeff jumped on one side so that the other side jutted upwards, knocking down both Matt and Christian.
-Later in the match, all four men were on the ladders and after Edge pushed Matt off of the ladder they were both on, he fell into the other ladder, knocking Christian to the mat.
-Jeff however, jumped onto the other ladder to continue to battle with Edge.
+Later in the match, all four men were on the ladders and after Edge pushed Matt off the ladder they were both on, he fell into the other ladder, knocking Christian to the mat.
+Jeff, however, jumped onto the other ladder to continue to battle with Edge.
 As Jeff and Edge climbed the ladder, Jeff pushed Edge to the ground and grabbed the bag of money to win the match.
 As a result of winning the match, The New Brood won $100,000 and the managerial services of Terri Runnels.
 Backstage, the trio celebrated the win and their new partnership with a bottle of champagne.

 The seventh match of the night was between Val Venis and Mankind.
-During the course of the match, Venis slammed Mankind back first into a steel chair which was lying in the ring.
+During the match, Venis slammed Mankind back-first into a steel chair which was lying in the ring.
 When Mankind tried to perform a mandible claw on Venis, he retaliated by simultaneously grabbing Mankind's crotch.
 As a result, both men collapsed, but because Venis landed on top of Mankind—causing a pinning predicament—Venis defeated his opponent.

 The second to last match was between X-Pac, Bradshaw, Kane, and Faarooq in a Four Corners Elimination match.
-Eight minutes into the match, Kane performed a chokeslam on Bradshaw to pin and eliminated him from the match.
+Eight minutes into the match, Kane performed a chokeslam on Bradshaw to pin and eliminate him from the match.
 Approximately two minutes later, X-Pac performed a spinning heel kick on Kane and pinned him to eliminate him.
 X-Pac eliminated Faarooq by using the X Factor to win the match.